PetterKraabol/Submote/README.md

 #Submote
-##Chrome Extension
-If you are looking for the Chrome extension, [click here](https://chrome.google.com/webstore/detail/submote/neenedpcihpgfmgohilhfidaknihiofk)

-###Description
 Submote will let you use any subscriber emote on Twitch.

 Keep in mind that only people with Submote will be able to see your new emotes in the Twitch chat.
 Submote will not affect your current subscriber emotes and is compatible with most Twitch extensions.
+##Chrome Extension
+If you are looking for the Chrome extension, [click here](https://chrome.google.com/webstore/detail/submote/neenedpcihpgfmgohilhfidaknihiofk)

 ####Features
 - Use any subscriber emote.